Azure/AppConfiguration/releaseNotes/AzureDevOpsPipelineExtension.md

 ![sample](pictures/AzureDevOpsExtensionVersionSample.PNG)

+### v6.5.0 - October, 13 2023
+* Added capability to use workload identity federation for authentication.

 ### v6.0.0 - February, 02 2023
 **Breaking changes**
   - Updated the task to require Node.js 16.
 It previously required 10.